If you didn't know it, you'd never guess that this is Vegetarian French Onion Soup. One simple, umami-rich ingredient makes all the difference.

 The rest of the ingredients here are classic, based on my go-to French Onion Soup recipe adapted from Julia Child's iconic book, Mastering the Art of French Cooking.
 Buttery sweet caramelized onions and earthy thyme simmer in white wine and flavorful broth then get spiked with a splash of cognac and finished with toasted bread and plenty of hot, bubbly cheese.
 So in most ways this is still a traditional French onion soup.
-It's mainly the vegetable broth that's different, as a substitute for the typical umami-rich beef stock.
-And that's where the red miso paste comes in.
+It's mainly the mushroom broth that's different, as a substitute for the typical umami-rich beef stock.

 Though this soup requires some time at the stove, the prep work is easy.
 And, for much of the cooking time the soup cooks itself low and slow in a Dutch oven.
 If you've been on the hunt for a vegetarian version of this quintessential French soup, I hope you'll give this one a try.

 Yellow onions, sweet onions, or red onions are all good choices.
 You could also use a combination.

 You sure can.
 Just use olive oil instead of butter and omit the cheese at the end (or top with a vegan cheese that's suitable for melting under the broiler.)

 Yes, absolutely.
 Just substitute more mushroom broth for the white wine and skip the cognac.